List of Manchester United F.C. managers: Managerial history

-In his first match, Moyes gave United their 20th Community Shield and his first trophy as United manager; however, after failing to lead the club to Champions League qualification, he was sacked before the end of his first season, with Ryan Giggs taking temporary charge for the final four games of the 2013–14 season where the club finished seventh, their lowest league finish since the establishment of the Premier League.
+In his first match, Moyes won United their 20th Community Shield and his first trophy as United manager; however, after failing to lead the club to Champions League qualification, he was sacked before the end of his first season, with Ryan Giggs taking temporary charge for the final four games of the 2013–14 season where the club finished seventh, their lowest league finish since the establishment of the Premier League.
 Netherlands manager Louis van Gaal was appointed as Moyes' permanent replacement on 19 May 2014, taking charge after the end of the 2014 FIFA World Cup.
-In his inaugural season, United signed many prominent players and returned to the Champions League with a 4th-place finish.
-In his second season, United finished in 5th place behind Manchester City, out of Champions League position, but won the 2015–16 FA Cup, the club's first in a dozen years.
+In his inaugural season, United signed many prominent players and returned to the Champions League with a fourth-place finish.
+In his second season, United finished in fifth place behind Manchester City, out of the Champions League positions, but won the 2015–16 FA Cup, the club's first in a dozen years.
 The board, however, decided that not enough progress had been made from the previous season and Van Gaal was sacked on 23 May 2016, just two days after lifting the cup.
 He was replaced by two-time European champion and two-time Chelsea boss José Mourinho four days later.
 Mourinho became United's fourth manager (including Giggs) in as many years since Ferguson's retirement.
-He won the League Cup and Europa League in his first season – the first UEFA Europa League title in the club's history and thus completing the UEFA treble, but failed to win any silverware in 2017–18 as United finished second in both the league and FA Cup.
+He won the Community Shield, League Cup and Europa League in his first season – the Europa League being the first in the club's history, making United the fifth team to win all of the main European club competitions.
+However, Mourinho failed to win any silverware in 2017–18 as United finished second in both the league and FA Cup.
 He was sacked on 18 December 2018 after the team won just seven of their opening 17 matches of the 2018–19 season.
-Former club forward Ole Gunnar Solskjær was appointed as caretaker manager for the rest of the season.
+Former United forward Ole Gunnar Solskjær was appointed as caretaker manager for the rest of the season.
 On 19 January 2019, Solskjær won his seventh out of seven games in charge of United, a new club record, and on 28 March 2019, following victory over Paris Saint-Germain in the Champions League, Solskjær was given the job permanently.
 He became the first former United player to manage the club permanently since Wilf McGuinness.
-On 21 November 2021, Solskjær left his post as the first full-time manager since Frank O'Farrell to not win a trophy for United, just like McGuinness did, and was replaced by first-team coach Michael Carrick on caretaking basis until 2 December 2021.
+On 21 November 2021, Solskjær left his post as the first full-time manager since Frank O'Farrell, and like McGuinness, to not win a trophy for United.
+He was replaced by first-team coach Michael Carrick on a caretaking basis until 2 December 2021.
 German Ralf Rangnick was appointed interim manager until the end of the season.

-On 21 April 2022, Erik ten Hag was announced as the new full-time manager.
-On 26 February 2023, he successfully brought United to their first competitive trophy in nearly six years as they won the EFL Cup final against Newcastle United.